-Jeanie Chang is a Licensed Marriage and Family Therapist and Founder of Your Change Provider, PLLC®, an interdisciplinary practice founded on solutions and cultural confidence™.
-Jeanie’s clinical expertise extends well outside the therapy room.
-She is a #1 bestselling author and an accomplished international speaker for corporations, community organizations, and colleges on topics such as burnout, resilience, mindfulness, stress, workplace wellness, and mental health conditions including anxiety, depression, and suicidality.
-Jeanie is also a corporate wellness and DEI consultant, executive leadership advisor, and clinical expert for college student organizations.
-In addition, she provides support groups for AAPI leaders and journalists around the country.
+Jeanie Chang is a Licensed Marriage and Family Therapist and Certified Clinical Trauma Professional.
+She is the Founder and CEO of Your Change Provider, PLLC®, an interdisciplinary practice founded on solutions and her unique framework Cultural Confidence®.
+As an accomplished international speaker, Jeanie provides keynotes and offers workshops for corporations, community organizations, and colleges addressing the intersectionality of mental health and identity, DEIB, and psychological safety, as well as talking about topics such as burnout, resilience, mindfulness, stress, and mental health conditions including anxiety, depression, and suicidality.

 Jeanie is also the Founder and CEO of Noona’s Noonchi, LLC, a global company offering social media platforms providing deep dives into K-Content from a mental health perspective.
 In addition, she is an executive coach, external faculty for McKinsey & Company, a DEIB advisor for ERG leaders, and serves as a subject matter expert for media outlets around the world.
 Lastly, Jeanie is a global influencer known as Noona’s Noonchi on social media.
 Jeanie founded the Cultural Confidence® program which she created to provide psycho-education in all sectors from corporate to schools.
 She has presented her trademarked curriculum for many corporations such as Eventbrite, J. Crew, Microsoft, Mondelez International, and the NFL.
 She has also spearheaded her program for non-profits including the Asian American Journalists Association (AAJA), the Council of Korean Americans (CKA), The Society of Asian Scientists and Engineers (SASE), and the National Association of Asian American Professionals (NAAAP).